Images shot with the classic Super-Takumar 55mm f1.8

 This post contains affiliate links.
 At no additional cost to you, I will earn a commission if you click through and make a purchase.

-Xitang water town is one of many such ancient and picturesque destinations not far from Shanghai, and makes for a nice little photography trip; ideally on days when it isn’t overrun by tourists.
+Xitang is one of many ancient water towns near Shanghai, and makes for a nice little photography trip; ideally on days when it isn’t overrun by tourists.

 This means, if at all possible, don’t go on a weekend.